What things can I get with a Research Computing Service (RCS)/High-Performance Computing (HPC) account?

 Typically, a PI’s research is funded by the PI's grant awards.
 The dollar amount generated by a PI’s external grants will determinate initial priority within the Talon 3 job queueing system.

 Students and Post-Docs cannot request a new Research Allocation, but they can be added to an already existing Research allocation, headed by a faculty or staff PI.
 Students and Post-Docs requesting HPC accounts will need to list a faculty or staff PI Sponsor when filling out an Account Request form.
 Once a request is made, the PI of the Research allocation will be contacted for approval.
 Then, the student/Post-Doc will have their account created under their Sponsor’s Research Allocation.

 NOTE: The PI/Sponsor of the Research allocation will be responsible for any activity of all users using the allocation.
 The PI/Sponsor can request to disable a user’s access to the allocation at any time or request access to any data generated by any user under their allocation.

-Academic allocations are rewarded to UNT class lectures for a course that can take use of HPC resources.
-These allocations are headed by the lectures and students taking the course can request accounts to be created.
-The allocations are only active during the duration of the course.
+Academic allocations are awarded to UNT class instructors for a course that can make use of HPC resources.
+These allocations are directed by the instructors and students taking the course can be allocated accounts on Talon.
+The allocations are only active for the duration of the course.

-If a lecture want access to HPC resources for a course, please contact email@example.com at least one month before the course starts to ensure the Academic allocations are ready when the course starts.
+If an instructor wants access to HPC resources for a course, please contact email@example.com at least one month before the course starts to ensure the Academic allocations are ready when the course starts.